Lesson image card - close up of hand holding litter

 Purpose and Context

-Plastic pollution is a global problem that can impact even the World’s most remote places.
-From the heights of Mount Everest to the depths of the Mariana Trench, plastic can be found.
-The global issue of plastic pollution can be overwhelming and feel like it is too big of a problem to solve.
-Studying plastic pollution at a local level is not only easier but results in locally relevant solutions.
-A school campus is a great place for students to make observations about their impact on the global litter problem and participate in designing ways to improve the management of waste, identify options for reducing waste.
+Plastic pollution is a global problem that can impact even the World’s most remote places, which can feel overwhelming.
+But studying plastic pollution at a local level is manageable and meaningful, and can even help highlight locally relevant solutions.
+Your school campus is a great place for students to measure their impact on the global litter problem and develop effective ways to reduce that impact.

 Instructions